 We’re changing the way we approach our Sunday Morning Music posts.
 For the next month, these posts will be authored by artists so you can get a glimpse into what inspires them.
-We hope you enjoy today’s post from our friends, Green River Ordinance.
+We hope you enjoy today’s post from Audrey Assad.

 Saturday Morning Cereal: The Best Viral Videos We Found This Week

 Lent is Not a Self-Help Program